How to Become a Notary in Arkansas

 Where can I perform notarial acts in Arkansas?

 An Arkansas notary has statewide jurisdiction and may perform notarial acts in any county anywhere within the borders of the state of Arkansas.
-A notary’s jurisdiction is not only limited to the notary’s county of commission.
 Likewise, a notary public may not perform notarial acts outside the state of Arkansas.

 What notarial acts can an Arkansas notary public perform?